-By Cameron Hewitt
+By Rick Steves and Cameron Hewitt

-In the Douro Valley you'll see lasting evidence of the phylloxera infestations in the "dead" terraces, overgrown with weeds and a smattering of olive trees.
-During the infestations, these particular terraces were treated with harsh chemicals that contaminated the soil, rendering it suitable only for growing olives but not grapes.
-Other terraces were left untouched as Portuguese vintners simply gave up.
+Other terraces, however, were left untouched by Portuguese vintners who had simply given up in the face of the infestation.
 Unable to produce usable grapes for over a decade, they sold their land to British companies who were willing to wait until a solution could be found.
-It was, as phylloxera-resistant American root stock began to be used throughout Europe.
+It was, as phylloxera-resistant American rootstock began to be used throughout Europe.
 Port production resumed, this time on British-owned land.

 Cameron Hewitt is the co-author of several Rick Steves guidebooks.